nelsonomuto/angular-ui-form-validation/README.md

   ```javascript
     validator(value, validationAttributeValue, $element, model, ngModelController) { return true; }
   ```
-  It return a boolean which upon the error message is toggled.
+  It returns a boolean which upon the error message is toggled.